gatsbyjs/gatsby/docs/docs/file-system-page-creation.md

 - `/src/pages/image/[...awsKey].js => /users/*awsKey`
 - `/src/pages/image/[...].js => /app/*`

 Three periods `...` mark a page as a splat route.
-You can optionally name the splat as well, which has the benefit of naming the key of the property that your component receives.
+Optionally, you can name the splat as well, which has the benefit of naming the key of the property that your component receives.
 The dynamic segment of the file name (the part between the square brackets) will be filled in and provided to your components on a `props.params` object.
 For example:

 ```js:title=/src/pages/users/[id].js
 function UserPage(props) {